 - Net profit and business expenses: In this section, you’ll deduct your business expenses from the gross profit or loss to calculate net profit (or loss) for taxation purposes.

 Only expenses incurred for business purposes can be listed as business expenses for claiming tax deductions.
 Some eligible business expenses include advertising, meals and entertainment, insurance, office expenses, professional fees, rent and maintenance, property taxes, salaries and benefits, utilities, travel expenses, motor vehicle expenses, capital cost allowance, and business-use-of-home expenses.

-Note: Salaries and benefits drawn by the business owner or partners don’t count as business expenses and are not tax deductible.
+Note: Salaries and benefits drawn by the business owner or partners in unincorporated businesses don’t count as business expenses and are not tax deductible.
 If you’ve incorporated your company, be sure to compare the tax implications of drawing a salary for yourself versus reinvesting the money in your business, as you’ll need to pay businesses taxes on your organization’s overall profits and then pay personal income tax on your salary.